AbieFund/abie/README.md

 ## Deployment

-To deploy you're own DAO, you can use [Remix](https://remix.ethereum.org) and fill out the `deploy` field with this:
+To deploy your own DAO, you can use [Remix](https://remix.ethereum.org) and fill out the `deploy` field with this:

 `"0x4162696520446576","0x57652077616e7420746f207465737420416269652e",["<your addr>","<your friend's addr>","0x24cfc8f7ff347c158e6f06c37e94525892b4df44","0xeefb9234302128259d46ed9e223fbc48b5edb5d1"]`